The Double False Binary: When the Old Paradigm Cracked on Two Fronts

 Gone are the long painful millennia when darkness was a virtue and the way was full of mud.

-That was the first false binary the old system could no longer sustain.
-The primate hierarchy, long built on humanity’s evolved “eagerness to be fooled,” extended its control into the developing bodies and psyches of children.
-Low-certainty medical guidelines were elevated to standard of care.
-The deepest fears of puberty, identity, trauma, and adolescent mental collapse were met with rapid, irreversible interventions rather than cautious exploration.
+The primate hierarchy — long expert at exploiting humanity’s evolved “eagerness to be fooled” — extended its control matrix into the one place it should never have touched: the bodies and minds of children.

-In The Corrosive Impact of Transgender Ideology (Civitas, 2020), Joanna Williams documents how “transgender” shifted in less than two decades “from a term representing individuals … to signifying a powerful political ideology driving significant social change.”1
+In The Corrosive Impact of Transgender Ideology (Civitas, 2020), Joanna Williams shows how “transgender” shifted in less than two decades “from a term representing individuals … to signifying a powerful political ideology driving significant social change.”

-This ideology has been embraced by activists and institutions alike, achieving disproportionate influence through moral authority, institutional capture, and the regulation of speech and behaviour.
-It challenges sex-based rights, promotes self-identification detached from biology, and has proven far more influential than the small numerical size of the transgender population would suggest.
+This ideology achieved disproportionate institutional power through moral authority, speech regulation, and the enforcement of self-identification detached from biological reality.The evidence base behind the rapid medicalization was never robust:

-The evidence base that powered this ideological push was never robust.
-WPATH SOC-8 scored 35/100, AAP 2018 scored 12/100, Endocrine Society 42/100.
-Independent systematic reviews (Cass + University of York, Sweden, Finland) declared the evidence “remarkably weak,” “uncertain and inconclusive,” and shifted policy to psychotherapy-first and research-only protocols.
-The Yale Critique defended the original low-rigor model.
-The pyramid was visibly cracking.

-The correlation is stark: r = 0.87.
+The correlation is merciless: r = 0.87.
 The jobs most exposed to automation are almost identical to those with the highest augmentation potential.
-The relevant unit of analysis is no longer the job, but the task.
-The DNA of work itself is being rewritten in real time — routine tasks evaporate, high-value human capabilities fill the vacuum.

-The unintended consequence is already visible: a hollowed-out talent pipeline, with entry-level roles experiencing the sharpest hiring declines.
+The DNA of work itself is being rewritten task by task.The unintended consequence is already visible: nearly 50,000 AI-cited layoffs by late 2025, with the sharpest hiring collapse hitting entry-level roles — the very foundational tasks that once built expertise for the next generation.

 We are not separate, static observers saying “I think therefore I am.”